adamyonk/adamyonk.com/src/pages/basecamp.md

 hear the stance Basecamp has publicly taken on this, but I'd love to hear from _you_ how real it is, and how it has effected your life.

 I'm not worried about trying to participate in the next big network or viral product.
-I want to create tools that help make people's lives easier.
+I want to create tools that help make people's lives better.
 That feels meaningful and worthwhile to me.

 I have been fascinated with computers since junior high when I started learning about programming.
 I have been very fortunate to be guided in mentorship by